 Put very simply, your calls will run over your broadband (internet) connection.
 There is much technical stuff I could bore you with here (that salesmen often do), but I won’t.
-You will probably need new phone hardware to achieve this, either in part, or a complete replacement, as your “lines” will be different, and you need a clever box to make them work at your end .
+You will probably need new phone hardware to achieve this, either in part, or a complete replacement, as your “lines” will be different.
+Hence, you will need a clever box to make them work at your end .
 Alternatively, this can all be done remotely, “hosted” in a server room somewhere in “The Cloud”.
 Effectively, your “phone system” is off-site.

 “We Have Fairly Good Internet, So We Should Be Fine, Then?”

 Not really.
 “Fairly good” isn’t good enough.
 It needs to be “outstandingly good” to give decent voice service.
 Anyone trying to sell you a replacement must prove that it will actually work well, all of the time, even when local schoolkids start watching Netflix after getting home from school (yes, this can slow down your local broadband…).
 This is not like watching a Youtube clip, or looking a web page, where a delay or problem your speed or quality is irritating, but tolerable.
 Conversations need to be 100% reliable, 100% of the time, or voices can sound like The Dalek Who Swallowed Helium.
-Talking to a potential customer cannot be compared to Skype-ing a back-packing friend touring New Zealand where you are prepared to tolerate occasional problems.
-Business communication needs to be perfect.
+Talking to a potential customer cannot be compared to Skype-ing a back-packing friend touring New Zealand.
+In that situation, you are prepared to tolerate occasional problems.
+However, business communication needs to be perfect.
 Sadly, you may miss your ISDN lines when they are gone (if you don’t choose wisely, that is).